OG&E assessing power grid damage from Oklahoma tornado

-HOUSTON (Reuters) - Oklahoma Gas & Electric Co, a unit of OGE Corp (OGE.N), has begun to assess damage to its electric grid following Monday’s tornado which left a path of destruction near Oklahoma City, a spokesman said Monday evening.
+HOUSTON (Reuters) - Oklahoma Gas & Electric Co, a unit of OGE Corp, has begun to assess damage to its electric grid following Monday’s tornado which left a path of destruction near Oklahoma City, a spokesman said Monday evening.

 The utility has also called on outside utilities to help restore power in the area.